 Are These Also Signs Of A Good Parent?

 All 5 signs can be helpful to children, to a point.
 For example, there comes a time when a parent’s insecurities need to take a back seat to allow children the capabilities to ensure the control of a parent doesn’t stunt their development.

 - Seeking Approval

 Finding the balance can be hard, especially when a parent may find it challenging to take a step back and allow their children to make mistakes, make a mess or feel what it’s like to be sad or disappointed.

 Still, these are emotions that children need to grasp to develop resilience and confidence.

 Conclusion – A Fine Line

-With the purest of intentions, overprotective parenting can do more harm than good.
-Being over-involved in children’s lives and decisions, big or small, can have adverse effects.
+Overprotective parenting can do more harm than good with the purest of intentions.
+For example, being over-involved in children’s lives and decisions, big or small, can have adverse effects.

-There is a real fine line between being a good parent and protecting children from danger, to being overbearing and seeing every opportunity to grow or evolve as a cautious step in the journey children take.
+There is a fine natural line between being a good parent and protecting children from danger, being overbearing, and seeing every opportunity to grow or evolve as a cautious step in children’s journey.